dB-SPL/fldigiTAK/encoding.md

 ```

 ### What's actually encoded in the payload?
 fldigiTAK's transmissions are based on the Protocol Buffers (protobuf) binary encoding used in the the TAK protocol.
 Protobuf is a very efficient way of encoding data.
 You can think of it like compression for structured data sets.
+For a CoT XML message that was 688 bytes long, the encoded protobuf message is only 292 bytes long, but it still contains all of the data.
 After encoding, you get a binary file.
 If you try to read it, you'll see some plain text strings, but most of the information isn't human-readable.

 Software can read it, though, and help us visualize the data.
 Let's start by looking at all of the possible data that can be in a TAK protobuf.
 I've simplified the types of data into just <text> and <number> to make it easier to undrstand what each field contains without having to understand the specific types of text and numbers computers use.
 ```